 This next home, also in Connecticut, discards upper cabinets entirely in favor of open shelving.
-This gives this kitchen a decidedly modern look, so it is best used in a contemporary style home like this one.
-Again, your organization of your tableware must be top-notch for you to successfully pull this style off.
+This gives this kitchen a decidedly modern look, so it is best used in a contemporary-style home like this one.
+Again, the organization of your tableware must be top-notch for you to successfully pull this style off.
 Also, since the shelf contents are out in the open, they are more prone to collecting dust and so your dishes must be cleaned more frequently even if not used.

-As someone who needs a bit more "hiding space" in my kitchen, I find this Massachusetts kitchen more to my liking in terms of the amount of glass cabinets.
+As someone who needs a bit more “hiding space” in my kitchen, I find this Massachusetts kitchen more to my liking in terms of the number of glass cabinets.
 Here, most cabinets are closed except for the one tall unit with a glass front.
 This allows for the display of fancy china or other attractive pieces, while the more prosaic cookware and tableware is safely hidden away.
-The open wine storage is another example of displaying the beautiful, while utilitarian items like the wine openers and aerator are behind closed doors.
+The open wine storage is another example of displaying the beauty, while utilitarian items like the wine openers and aerators are behind closed doors.

 This Martha’s Vineyard home goes even further and uses no open kitchen storage in the upper cabinets.
-There is a glass-faced wine refrigerator down low, but all other cabinets are (an admittedly very pretty) stained wood instead.
-Some of this choice may be functional, since glass-fronted or open cabinets are a poor choice next to a stove, where most of the upper cabinet space is in this home.
+There is a glass-faced wine refrigerator down low, but all other cabinets are (admittedly very pretty) stained wood instead.
+Some of these choices may be functional since glass-fronted or open cabinets are a poor choice next to a stove, where most of the upper cabinet space is in this home.

 In the kitchen of this Colorado home, you will find only one small glass cabinet.
 As if to make up for this fact, however, the dining room includes this impressive piece with many glass and open cabinets.
 The cabinets are stained the same color in the kitchen and dining room, but the open nature of the dining room storage means it can show the fancier dishes which are naturally kept there.
 The more closed storage of the kitchen is a natural fit for the more well-worn items found there.